D4rkS3c-Group/HiddenEyeReborn/README.md

 There are multiple examples of legal usage of this tool, such as people willing to improve their workflow by testing/educating their employees or collegues and educating them about human vulnerabilities social engineers may use.
 ##

+**Q:** Why are developers so slow?
+Why isn't anyone updating it?

+**A:** Community doesn't generate any revenue and developer can't afford to eat while working on this software, if you want opensource software to be developed - support developers.
+##

 ## Contributing
 *to be written*